lassejlv/mythcode/README.md

 The release workflow lives at [`.github/workflows/release.yml`](./.github/workflows/release.yml).
 It uses `cargo-dist` to:

 - build native release artifacts for Linux, macOS Intel, macOS Apple Silicon, and Windows
-- run when a GitHub Release is created for a version tag like `v0.1.0`
+- run when you create a GitHub Release with a version tag like `v0.1.0`
 - publish the npm package as public `@mythcode/cli`

 Required one-time setup: